-A NEW NETWORK FOR POSTGRADUATES AND EARLY-CAREER RESEARCHERS WORKING IN COGNITIVE SCIENCE IN THE UK AND BEYOND
+A NETWORK FOR POSTGRADUATES AND EARLY-CAREER RESEARCHERS WORKING IN COGNITIVE SCIENCE IN THE UK AND BEYOND

 iCog seeks to facilitate collaboration across constituent disciplines and to raise the profile of cognitive science.

 The project of cognitive science is, in the broadest terms, to understand the workings of the mind.
 Researchers in its constituent disciplines – anthropology, psychology, philosophy, computational intelligence, neuroscience, linguistics – attempt to answer such questions as:

 - What is the structure of the mind?
 Which parts of the mind are innate and which are learned?

 - How do we come to perceive the world?
 What is consciousness, and how is it produced?

 - What are emotions and other affective phenomena and how do they work?

 - What is the adaptive function of various behaviours and psychological capacities?